MarkHofstetter/RT-Extension-OneClickClose/README.md

 # NAME

 RT-Extension-OneClickClose - sets status of a given Ticket to resolved and returns to the previous Search/Results page

 # DESCRIPTION

-Sometimes it is cumbersome to go through several pages and to close a ticket, OnClickClose resolves a ticket and returns to the previous Search Page.
+Sometimes it is cumbersome to go through several pages and to close a ticket, OneClickClose resolves a ticket and returns to the previous Search Page.
 Just add AfterSubmit=1 to the "Close" Link

 # RT VERSION